-Egypt continued its stance of belligerence towards Israel by closing the Suez Canal to Israeli shipping.
+Egypt continued its stance of belligerence toward Israel by closing the Suez Canal to Israeli shipping.
 When Nasser ousted the regime of King Farouk in 1954 and sent him into exile, he imported arms from the Soviet Union to build his arsenal for future confrontations with Israel.
-Britain had agreed to withdraw its troops from the Suez area by June 1956, but as the last troops left Egypt, Nasser relied on funds from Britain and the USA to finance ambitious plans to develop Egypt.
+Britain had agreed to withdraw its troops from the Suez area by June 1856, but as the last troops left Egypt.
+Nasser relied on funds from Britain and the US to fund ambitious plans to develop Eqvpt.
 This included the Aswan Dam project on the Nile.
 Nasser was angered when Britain and the United States withdrew its offer of loans to help him pay for the dam.
-The US and Britain backed out because of Nasser's association with the Soviets and his unceasing diatribes against the West.
-Nasser felt insulted and immediately nationalized the Suez Canal.
-The move was popular in Egypt, as the canal was a source of Arab pride.
+The US and Britain backed out "